ICURR PRESS PUBLICATIONS ARCHIVE

-This study is an update of the 1992 report: "Regulatory Processes Fact-Finding Project.
-Focusing on Calgary, Charlottetown, Halifax Regional Municipality, Laval, Mississauga, Regina, Saint John, St. John's, Surrey and Winnipeg."
-It examines the steps and timeframes of the regulatory processes that developers must follow to build housing; outlines changes to provincial planning legislation and municipal streamlining initiatives since 1992; includes local developers views of the regulatory processes; and relates the study's findings to housing affordability.
+This study is an update of the 1992 report: "Regulatory Processes Fact-Finding Project," which focused on Calgary, Charlottetown, Halifax Regional Municipality, Laval, Mississauga, Regina, Saint John, St. John's, Surrey and Winnipeg.
+It examines the steps and timeframes of the regulatory processes that developers must follow to build housing; outlines changes to provincial planning legislation and municipal streamlining initiatives since 1992; summarizes local developers views of the regulatory processes; and relates the study's findings on housing affordability.

 Remediation and redevelopment of former industrial sites.